StarCitizenTools/mediawiki-skins-Citizen/README.md

 **The skin works out of the box without any configurations.**
 The config flags allow more customization on the specific features in the skin.

-Note that:
-* By default, all security-related features are turned off to ensure maximum compatibility.

 ### Appearance
 Name | Description | Values | Default
 :--- | :--- | :--- | :---